halftime / gamesRemote team games

 01What remote teams actually need

-The best remote team games do not ask everyone to find the same half-hour on the calendar.
-They are quick, browser-based, async-friendly, and easy to talk about afterwards.
-Halftime turns that into a daily ritual: one game opens for the team, teammates play when they can, and the result becomes a shared leaderboard instead of another meeting recap.
+The best remote team games do not ask everyone to find the same half-hour.
+Halftime opens one browser game for the team, lets people play when they can, and turns the result into a shared leaderboard.

 Async first